wooyongc/2022UTSWMachineLearningFinalProj/README.md

 ### Future Directions
 - Could do some dataset pruning/outlier removal
 - Could try boosting as some models seemed to predict better for certain individuals
-- Could try more transforms of continuous variables.
+- Could try more transforms of continuous variables
+- Could try VAE specifically designed for tabular data

 <p align="right">(<a href="#top">back to top</a>)</p>